enaml-ops/concourse-deploy-cloudfoundry/README.md

     omg-linux deploy-product ert-1-8-linux --help
     ```

-1. Edit `setup/setup-vault.sh`
-    This file is used to populate the proper hashes with your previously defined
-    vault config files.

 1. Edit `setup/(oss|pcf)-pipeline-vars.yml`
     These files are the open source and pcf equivalents of each other.
 Choose
     which type of deployment you would like and complete the values for your
     environment

-1. Load your values into vault
-    run the following to load your values into vault

-    ```
-    ./setup/setup-vault.sh
-    ```

 1. Create or update the pipeline, either opensource or PCF.